bmwcarit/joynr/wiki/javascript.md

         // - PublicationMissedException if a periodic subscription publication does not arrive in time }

-    // optional parameter for multicast subscriptions (subscriptions to non selective broadcasts)
+    // optional parameter for multicast subscriptions (subscriptions to non-selective broadcasts)
     partitions: [partitionLevel1,
                  ...
                  partitionLevelN]